Tips for Home Bodies: How Do You Beat Body Odor Effectively?

 WHY: Naturally, this happens when you’re not consistent in brushing your teeth.
 Halitosis (the medical term for bad breath) could also be caused by other health issues like postnasal drip (a mucus problem, excusable) or your diet, like if you’re on a very low carb one.
 For example, if you’re on a ketogenic diet, the ketones can make your breath smell fruity.
 It could even smell like nail polish remover sometimes.
 Yikes!

 HOW TO FIX: Remember that dental health isn’t a multiple-choice dilemma—you need to do ALL of it.
 Brush, floss, gargle—and not just once a day.
-Start with the right equipment for the job and make sure you stick to a routine.
+Start with the and make sure you stick to a routine.
 Consult your dentist if the halitosis won’t go away—find out if there’s an underlying gum problem or even medical conditions like diabetes.

 HOW TO PREVENT: Don’t skip your meals, and avoid things that could speed tooth decay like sweets and smoking.
 Mind your food, and keep the following in moderation: onions, garlic, cheese, alcohol, and sodas.
 But, if you just couldn't help but indulge in them, brush your teeth and tongue with Closeup Red Hot Toothpaste.